 For added peace of mind, the system can even tell you what percentage of the homes around you have also lost power, so you'll know if this is a neighborhood issue or just your house.

 When you add one or more thermostats to your smart home configuration, you can control them remotely.
 That means you can also set up thresholds for high and low temperatures: when those limits are exceeded, you'll receive alerts.

 When someone changes settings manually on your thermostats, you'll know by the notifications you receive.

-While that’s only a partial list of the types and uses of notifications, it gives you a clear picture of just how powerful this feature is.
+While this is only a partial list of the types and uses of notifications, it gives you a clear picture of just how powerful this feature is.
 People love notifications because they make you feel safer, while also feeling more connected to your home when you're not there.
-The best alarm companies focus on these latest interactive services and smart home functions, since now these features are an important part of offering true peace of mind.
+The best alarm companies focus on these latest interactive services and smart home functions—now, these features are an essential part of offering true peace of mind.